 In the US, we often ship by USPS priority mail.

-That means 3 days - usually less, if the shipping destination is near Los Angeles, CA or a major urban center.
+That means 3 days - sometimes less, if the shipping destination is in the Northeast or a major US urban center.

 These orders are track-able.